gchiu/Rebol-Hue-Bridge/renc/README.md

 I will of course attempt to make sure that it runs with later versions as well.

-Download a binary and all these scripts.
+Download a ren-c binary and all these scripts.
 In the same directory, just run

 r3-buildno bridge.reb

 You'll have to make some configuration changes which will be documented soon.
 More likely a separate file will hold all the user config settings.

+For a working video from today, see https://youtu.be/QZQlMmlR5l8

 Graham Chiu - 9th March 2017, Aotearoa